boomiflow-community/player-dynamic-routing-by-input-parameters/README.md

 qirn4AB/bGcM58OeN//zLxcH6DWjXsiZC0LJIZE4TLEmf289WpUcFrwgofPeaVw2

+Changes to the default player can be seen from lines 130-141, and line 155.
+Also the default theme on line 162 as a personal preference, but not a necessary part of this functionality sample.

 Depending on the input values, the routing will be different and a special navigation override can be engaged.

 Sample URLs: